 Demystifying echocardiography in heart failure: GP and cardiologist Q&A

-Join our panel of GPs as they discuss case scenarios and accompanying echocardiogram images with an expert heart failure cardiologist.
+Our panel of GPs discuss case scenarios and accompanying echocardiogram images with an expert heart failure cardiologist.

 The NPS MedicineWise program on heart failure has been developed in collaboration with the National Heart Foundation of Australia.